-To date, certain of the CLOs in which the Company invests have experienced increased defaults by underlying borrowers.
-Obligor defaults and rating agency downgrades have caused, and may continue to cause, payments that would have otherwise been made to the CLO equity or CLO debt securities that the Company holds to instead be diverted to buy additional loans within a given CLO or paid to senior CLO debt holders as an early amortization payment.
-In addition, defaults and downgrades of underlying obligors have caused, and may continue to cause, a decline in the value of CLO securities generally.
+Following the onset of the pandemic, certain CLOs held by the Company experienced increased defaults by underlying borrowers.
+Obligor defaults and rating agency downgrades caused, and may in the future cause, payments that would have otherwise been made to the CLO equity or CLO debt securities that the Company held to instead be diverted to buy additional loans within a given CLO or paid to senior CLO debt holders as an early amortization payment.
+In addition, defaults and downgrades of underlying obligors caused, and may in the future cause, a decline in the value of CLO securities generally.
 If CLO cash flows or income decrease as a result of the pandemic, the portion of the Company's distribution comprised of a return of capital could increase or distributions could be reduced.